F5Networks/f5-ci-docs/usage-marathon-poc.rst

 Prerequisites
 -------------

+* A `Mesos <http://mesos.apache.org/gettingstarted/>`_ `Marathon <https://mesosphere.github.io/marathon/docs/>`_ environment with containerization enabled.
+See `Running Docker Containers on Marathon <https://mesosphere.github.io/marathon/docs/native-docker.html>`_ for configuration instructions.
+* Access to the F5 Integration for Mesos Environments beta site.
+This is where all components are available for download.
+* An Amazon AWS account that can incur small charges, -OR-
+* An existing Mesos+Marathon environment.
-* BIG-IP with an active license (Good, Better, or Best).
-BIG-IP VEs with lab licenses are available for the purposes of this demo; ask your F5 sales rep for details.
+* A BIG-IP registration key (Good, Better, or Best license); a VE lab license that can be used in AWS can be provided by your F5 sales rep.
-* Internet access (required to pull images from Docker Hub)
+* Internet access (required for AWS and to pull images from Docker).
-* Amazon AWS account with an SSH keypair configured.
+* `Docker <https://docs.docker.com/engine/getstarted/>`_ installed and at least one running container.

 Compatibility